MileHacker Logo

 Unofficial rules and social norms

-• Metro Etiquette: On the Metro, allow people to exit before boarding.
+• Metro Etiquette: On the Metro, allow people to exit before getting on.
 Offer your seat to seniors, pregnant women, or those with young children.

 • Tipping: Tip for good service; it forms a significant part of many service workers' income.

 • Do not hesitate to ask for help.
-The majority of locals are friendly and willing to assist.
+The majority of residents are friendly and willing to assist.

 Phrases that impress locals